 In regions where malaria is highly endemic, the population contains a proportion of asymptomatic carriers.
 After many years of chronic parasitic infection, some individuals tolerate its presence and develop natural immunity.
 This is known as acquired immunity.

 Malaria affects about one hundred of the world's countries, particularly underprivileged countries in the tropical zones of Africa, Asia and South America (see map).
-Africa is by far the most affected continent, with 90% of African malaria cases reported in its inter-tropical areas.
+The African region is by far the most affected, with 94% of malaria cases reported in this region.
 Outbreaks may occur when populations with little previous exposure move into highly endemic regions.

 The various Plasmodium species